Guillermo Gorostiza: Valencia and later years

 On returning to Spain, Gorostiza returned to Athletic as they attempted to rebuild their squad using younger players, featuring in the 1939 Copa del Generalísimo and the full 1939–40.
 He then joined Valencia CF as the young Che squad had managed to remain intact during the conflict and now, aided by the veteran (31), eventually won two leagues and one cup, with the player netting in double digits in four of his six seasons, with a best of 20 goals in 24 games in 1941–42.

 After leaving the Mestalla Stadium, Gorostiza played for Barakaldo CF during the 1946–47 campaign, in Segunda División, and then retired at the age of 38.
-However, he twice came out of retirement, with CD Logroñés and Juvencia Trubia, finally calling it quits in 1951.
+However, he twice came out of retirement, with CD Logroñés and Real Juvencia, finally calling it quits in 1951.
 While with Juvencia, he was paid in bottle of coke from a nearby factory which he would then have to sell to make money.